What State and Local Governments Need to Know About Risks in Google Workspace and Office 365

 SaaS data loss is rarely caused by a vendor’s infrastructure issues.
 It is most commonly caused on the customer’s side, in three scenarios:

 - Programmatic errors (sync errors, integration errors, both of which can overwrite good data with bad, or delete good data).
 The Register reports, “Sync failures are perhaps the biggest frustration for Office 365 users and those who support them, and when it happens the usual advice is to delete and resync everything, with possible loss of recently changed files.”
 But it’s not just an issue for Office 365.
-G Suite sync errors led to the loss of “hundreds of corporate emails,” according to this G Suite Help Forum thread.
+Google Workspace sync errors led to the loss of “hundreds of corporate emails,” according to this Google Workspace Help Forum thread.

-What to do now to mitigate the risks
+What you can do now to mitigate the risks

 What to look for in a SaaS data protection solution for state and local government